 Shamir: The protests have been so beautiful.
-The first night I was out marching it was just so beautiful to see so many different faces of colour from all walks of life if trying to combat hate.
-They tell us a millennial don't go out an march and then we do they're like "shut up!"
+The first night I was out marching it was just so beautiful to see so many different faces of colour from all walks of life trying to combat hate.
+They tell us millennials don't go out an march and then we do they're like "shut up!"
 What do you want from us?!
-The poll show that our generation didn't vote for Trump and it's the same thing that happened with Brexit.
+The polls show that our generation didn't vote for Trump and it's the same thing that happened with Brexit.
 I get shit for saying it but honestly we are constantly being weighed down by older generations.
 We need to take over and promote positivity, creativity, self-help, and self-care.

 Burke: Even in the music industry, we're both doing eclectic music and are eccentric people that probably twenty years ago might not got record deals.
-I think mainstream is ready for us and that just shows you people want change and they want to see people that represent them onstage.
+I think the mainstream is ready for us and that just shows you people want change and they want to see people that represent them onstage.
 It's not just like one particular type of music, we don't have to just be soul singers.
 We can be whatever kind of people we want to be and that's really exciting.
-I think people feel a little bit lost cause they don't like they have a voice.
+I think people feel a little bit lost cause they don't feel like they have a voice.
 Most millennials voted for Hillary Clinton and she had the popular vote so I don't think all is lost.

 Shamir: I have a question for you, Jasmyn!
 I had a guitar in my hand since I was nine and used to do country music.
 I didn't think about how I was the only person that looked like me at the honky-tonk.
 Even my family would tell me "You sound white!
 You need to sing with soul!
 Come on Shamir."
 I just want to know who was a person that helped you realize you don't have to sound a certain way just because you look a certain way?